AdobeDocs/campaign-classic.en/help/production/using/lost-password.md

 ## Password lost by a Campaign operator {#password-lost-by-campaign-operator}

 If an Adobe Campaign operator loses their password, you can change it.

+>[!NOTE]
+>
+>This procedure only applies for operators connecting to Campaign with native authentication.
+For Adobe IMS authentication, refer to [this documentation](https://helpx.adobe.com/ie/manage-account/using/change-or-reset-password.html){target="_blank"}.

-To do this, follow the steps below:
+To reset a Campaign password, follow the steps below:

 1. Connect via an operator with administrator rights.
 1. Right-click an operator.